yasserebid/TrueDocTask/README.md

 else if you already on production you should have a supervisor to run background queue

-8 - Testing class is in  test/Feature/ValidationTest.php
+8 - Validation Testing class is in  test/Feature/ValidationTest.php

 9 - You can change the values of the row for testing

-10 - To run testing unit on validation
+10 - To run a separate testing unit on validation

        .\vendor\bin\phpunit --filter testRowValidation